 Is this true?

-As with many of these questionnaires, experiments and tasks; this isn’t a conclusive diagnostic on aphantasia, but rather a fun experiment to try that could point us in a new direction, to solving some of these unanswered questions.
+As with many of these questionnaires, experiments and tasks; this isn’t a conclusive evaluation on aphantasia, but rather a fun experiment to try that could point us in a new direction, to solving some of these unanswered questions.

-Hopefully, the more we experiment and share our results and insights with each other, the more we can expand on the research efforts on aphantasia already underway by some pretty incredible scientists, or inspire new researchers to explore this phenomena in greater depths.
+Hopefully, the more we experiment and share our results and insights with each other, the more we can expand on the research efforts already underway by some pretty incredible scientists, or inspire new researchers to explore this phenomena in greater depths.

 How do you perform on mental rotation tasks?
 What alternative strategies do you use to complete them?
-What cognitive steps do you take?

 To contribute to the conversation and ongoing investigation into the mind of an aphantasic, join the discussion below.
 Share your answers to above MR tasks, time to complete, and any insights you gleaned into your strategy for completing them.